alexconst/alexconst.github.io/_drafts/ansible.md

 [^dev_dyn_inv]: <http://docs.ansible.com/ansible/developing_inventory.html>

-Here follows a use case of AWS EC2 dynamic inventory system, which assumes that you've done the installation steps described in the aforementioned section (namely installing the needed packages and setting alias and environment variables in your shell rc file).
+Here follows an example of AWS EC2 dynamic inventory system, which assumes that you've done the installation steps described in the aforementioned section (namely installing the needed packages and setting alias and environment variables in your shell rc file).

-Set up your local environment:
+Get your EC2 external inventory script settings file ready:
 ```bash
 # option 1:
 # either use the default location previously set in your shell rc file